Ayn al-Hayat Ahmad

 Ayn al-Hayat Ahmad (عين الحياة احمد; Aynülhayat Ahmed; 5 October 1858 – 12 August 1910; meaning "Spring of life") was an Egyptian princess and a member of the Muhammad Ali dynasty.
 She was the first wife of Sultan Hussein Kamel of Egypt.

 Early life

-Princess Ayn-al-Hayat was born on 5 October 1858, and was the only daughter of Prince Ahmad Rifaat Pasha (1825 — 1858), sometime President of Council of State and his consort Dilbar Jihan Qadin (died 1900).
+Princess Ayn-al-Hayat was born on 5 October 1858, and was the only daughter of Prince Ahmad Rifaat Pasha (1825 — 1858) and his consort Dilbar Jihan Qadin (died 1900).
 She had two elder half-brothers, Prince Ibrahim Fahmi Pasha (1847 — 1893) and Prince Ahmad Kamal Pasha (1857 — 1907).
 Prince Ahmad Kamal was a man greatly esteemed for his love of justice and the austerity of his life.
 Ayn al-Hayat, was still a child when her father met his tragic end.
 Dark, petite, and vivacious, she had great charm.
 Her uncle, the Khedive Ismail, was very fond of her and took a personal interest in her education.